 Get the latest news about media stories, trends, research, data, and events that affect boys’ education.
 Please share any news you have with us.
 Email us at firstname.lastname@example.org.For news related to the IBSC community, check out:

-Congratulations to Peter Bonds, dean of faculty and history teacher, The Blue Ridge School (United States), and James Kearney, English and drama teacher, Scotch College (Australia), for winning the 2019 IBSC Action Research Award for completing highly innovative action research projects that make a valuable contribution to the IBSC Action research community.
+Congratulations to Katy Mellor, mathematics teacher at St. Stithians Boys' College (South Africa), for winning the 2020 IBSC Action Research Award for completing highly innovative action research projects that make a valuable contribution to the IBSC Action Research community.